• Arduino

 while True:

-print("LED RED 3 seconds on")
+print("LED RED on for 3 seconds")

-time.sleep(3) # wait mode for 4 seconds
+time.sleep(3) # Wait mode for 3 seconds

-print("LED GREEN 3 seconds on")
+print("LED GREEN on for 3 seconds")

 except KeyboardInterrupt:

-Code example PWM
+Code example (PWM)

 Pulse width modulation [PWM] can be used to regulate the brightness of an LED - in this process, the LED is switched on and off at specific time intervals, with the ratio of the switch-on and switch-off times corresponding to a relative brightness.
 Due to the inertia of human vision, human eyes interpret such on/off behavior as a change in brightness.
 More information on this topic can be found in this article by Analog IC Tips.